 The provider is responsible for verifying eligibility.
-The provider is strongly encouraged to access AIS or TexMedConnect to verify eligibility frequently while providing services to the client.
+The provider is strongly encouraged to access the Medicaid Client Portal for Providers, TexMedConnect, or AIS to verify eligibility frequently while providing services to the client.
 If services are discontinued before the client's add date, the provider must still obtain prior authorization within 95 days of the add date to be able to submit claims.